kurtkanaskie/apigee-migrate-edge-to-x-tools/README.md

 Importing proxies and sharedflows will succeed if they do not use unsupported policies or features in X. The import tool (apigeecli) will show details of what policies and features are not supported.

-Importing Developers requires emails to lower case.
+Importing Developers requires emails to be lower case.
 This may be an issue as Apigee Edge emails are case sensitive, meaning that "CaseSensitive@any.com" and "casesensitive@any.com" are different developers in Edge but they will be the same in X.

 Importing Developers and Apps copies the credentials (API key and secret).

 Flow:

-1. Export from Edge using apigee-migrate-tool and Edge API (writes to $EDGE_EXPORT_DIR)
+1. Export from Edge using [apigee-migrate-tool](https://github.com/apigeecs/apigee-migrate-tool) and [Edge API](https://apidocs.apigee.com/apis)  (writes to $EDGE_EXPORT_DIR)
 2. Convert Edge data to X format using bash and python (writes to $X_IMPORT_DIR)
-3. Import to X using apigeecli (reads from $X_IMPORT_DIR)
+3. Import to X using [apigeecli](https://github.com/apigee/apigeecli) (reads from $X_IMPORT_DIR)

 # Coverage